Back to Knowledgebase

 Pumping

 Once you start expressing milk, knowing how to store it safely makes a real difference.
-Good storage habits protect the nutritional value of your milk and keep it safe for your baby.
+Good storage habits protect the nutritional value of your milk and keep it safe for your baby — whether you're building a freezer stash, returning to work, or sharing feeds with a partner or caregiver.

 Storage Times at a Glance